 As mentioned earlier, physical payments are more difficult due to social distancing and the post service being slower than usual.
 Your storage business can adapt to this by offering more online or phone payment options, which will eliminate the obstacle of making physical payments and reducing the number of late payments from customers.
 These types of payments are also easier for the tenant to make, which makes this solution a win-win.

 Another option is to offer payment plans or a percentage pay-to-vacate option.
 This is where your tenants’ debts and late fees are structured in a way so they can pay it off in a longer time period.
 A percentage pay-to-vacate deal means your tenant agrees to pay a part of what they owe you, and move out of the facility by a certain date.
 Again these options will require clear communication, so you understand how much they are able to pay, and how quickly.
 If your tenant really can’t afford to continue paying, you can consider waiving their past fees and have them pay past rent instead, or forgive their debt completely if they move out of their unit.

 The last resort

-The COVID-19 pandemic means as an operator of a self-storage business, you might have to make some tough decisions about account delinquencies.
+The COVID-19 pandemic means as an operator of a self storage business, you might have to make some tough decisions about account delinquencies.
 The most important thing is to proceed with sensitivity and compassion, but to also be appropriately persistent.
-These are tough times for everyone, and being empathetic will not only be a moral victory, but also swing your company’s reputation to your favour.
+These are tough times for everyone, and being empathetic will not only be a moral victory, but also swing your company’s reputation in your favor.